 2. Vehicle of category M1 is/is not2 suitable for towing loads and the load rating of the rear tyres is exceeded by …. per cent

-3. The vehicle is/is not2 approved according to Regulation No. 64 with regard to its temporary-use spare unit of type 1/2/3/4/5.2
+3. The vehicle is/is not2 approved according to Regulation(s) No. 64 and/or No. 1412 with regard to its temporary-use spare unit of type 1/2/3/4/5.2

 4. Vehicle is/is not2 approved according to Regulation No. 64 with regard to its tyre pressure monitoring system (TPMS)